 In 2009, history is made in the Philippines throughout the whole society, because the First English Language International Novitiate was held here, in the same place that was setup in Dumalag 12 years ago, although now substantially renovated.
 6 Novices who come from Germany, Spain, Philippines, China, New Zealand were took vows in Davao City in March 2010.

-In February 2013, Arnold Garferio, SM was ordained to the Priesthood.
+In February 2013, Fr.
+Arnold Garferio, SM was ordained to the Priesthood.
 Fr.
 Frank Bird, SM from New Zealand Province arrived in Ranong Thailand to join our District.
+In the same year, the Marist Fathers took over the management and running of the Balay Pasilungan.
+We also accepted on the same year the request of Arch.
+Valles to work in Campus Ministry administering to 10 non-sectarian schools in Archdiocese of Davao.

-On November 17, 2016, Fr.
-Roque Rebito, sm and Fr.
-John Gouwang, sm were ordained to the priesthood by Arch.
+In November 2016, Fr.
+Roque Rebito, SM and Fr.
+John Gouwang, SM were ordained to the priesthood by Arch.
 Romulo Valles, DD, the Archbishop of Davao at Mother of Perpetual Help Parish, Davao City.